Lectures on AKSZ Sigma Models for Physicists

-Superfield formalisms of topological field theories in section 2 and 3 are reformulated to the AKSZ construction.
-If a QP-manifold on a target graded manifold $\calM$ is given, a QP structure is induced on a mapping space from a world volume graded manifolds $\calX$ to a target graded manifold $\calM$ \cite{Alexandrov:1995kv}\cite{Cattaneo:2001ys}\cite{Roytenberg:2006qz}.
+In this section, the superfield formalism of topological field theories presented in Sections 2 and 3 is reformulated by the AKSZ construction.
+If a QP-structure on the target graded manifold $\calM$ is given, a QP-structure is induced on the mapping space (i.e., a space of fields) from the world-volume graded manifold $\calX$ to the target graded manifold $\calM$. \cite{Alexandrov:1995kv, Cattaneo:2001ys, Roytenberg:2006qz}